db0/godot-card-game-framework/README.md

 * Automatically resizing text inside cards to fit the card size.
 * Supports resizing the window, in all stretch modes (including disabled stretch)
 * Can select layout of your CardContainers from a simple drop-down menu.
+* Grid-based or Free-form placement on the board, or a combination of both, on a per-card-type basis

 ### Scripting Engine Features